 Since unit files are declarative rather than scripts or programs, they cannot be run directly, and they are only interpreted by systemd; several utilities therefore allow the administrator to interact with systemd and control the state of the system and of each component.

-Starting a service by hand is a simple matter of running systemctl start servicename.service.
-As one can guess, stopping the service is done with systemctl stop servicename.service; other subcommands include reload and restart.
+Starting a service by hand is a simple matter of running systemctl start servicename.service

 -- Logs begin at Tue 2015-03-31 10:08:49 CEST, end at Tue 2015-03-31 17:06:02 CEST. --